Andy Warhol: Commercial illustration and production design (1949–1955)

-1950s

-Gallerist Alexander Iolas is credited with discovering Warhol.
-He organized his first solo exhibition, Andy Warhol: Fifteen Drawings Based on the Writings of Truman Capote, at the Hugo Gallery in New York in 1952.
+Rise to prominence and artistic development (1955–1957)

-In 1955, Warhol began designing advertisements for shoe manufacturer Israel Miller.
-He developed his "blotted line" technique, applying ink to paper and then blotting the ink while still wet, which was akin to a printmaking process on the most rudimentary scale.
-His use of tracing paper and ink allowed him to repeat the basic image and also to create endless variations on the theme.
-American photographer John Coplans recalled that "nobody drew shoes the way Andy did.
-He somehow gave each shoe a temperament of its own, a sort of sly, Toulouse-Lautrec kind of sophistication, but the shape and the style came through accurately and the buckle was always in the right place.
-The kids in the apartment [which Andy shared in New York – note by Coplans] noticed that the vamps on Andy's shoe drawings kept getting longer and longer but [Israel] Miller didn't mind.
-Miller loved them."
+In 1955, Warhol began designing advertisements for the shoe manufacturer Israel Miller.
+His drawings for I. Miller attracted considerable attention and earned him the Art Directors Club Award for Distinctive Merit in 1956.
+Photographer John Coplans recalled that "nobody drew shoes the way Andy did.
+He somehow gave each shoe a temperament of its own, a sort of sly, Toulouse-Lautrec kind of sophistication, but the shape and the style came through accurately and the buckle was always in the right place."

+Warhol's distinctive style had made him widely recognized as a fashion illustrator.
+His hand-drawn images appeared regularly in high fashion magazines and the society pages of The New York Times.
+Art directors favored Warhol because he worked quickly, met deadlines, and readily accepted revisions.
+He became so busy that he had to turn down assignments.

+In a 1956 interview with Mademoiselle, Warhol described his approach to combining commercial and fine art: "Every time I draw a shoe for a job, I do an illustration for myself."
+He acknowledged that "you almost have to specialize to get assignments," but noted that most New York art directors were eager to "give you a chance to do things."
+Warhol's personal illustrations were whimsical shoe designs embellished with gold leaf, and each represented a famous figure such as Truman Capote, Kate Smith, James Dean, Julie Andrews, Elvis Presley, and Zsa Zsa Gabor.
+They sold for $50 to $225 apiece when they were presented at the Bodley Gallery in New York in December 1956.

-In 1956, Warhol was included in a group exhibition at the Museum of Modern Art in New York.
-That year, he traveled around the world with his friend, production designer Charles Lisanby, studying art and culture in several countries.
+In 1956, the Museum of Modern Art (MoMA) politely declined Warhol's gift of his drawing Shoe, citing limited storage space and asking him to retrieve it.
+Nevertheless, that same year one of his shoe drawings was included in MoMA's Recent Drawings U.S.A. group exhibition, marking Warhol's first museum showing.
+That year, he traveled around the world with his friend, Charles Lisanby, studying art and culture in several countries.
 While in Kyoto, Japan, Warhol drew a stylized portrait of business tycoon Madame Helena Rubinstein.

-In 1956, Warhol began to sketch ornate footwear as a hobby.
-He designed whimsical shoes that were embellished with gold leaf, and each represented a famous figure such as Truman Capote, Kate Smith, James Dean, Julie Andrews, Elvis Presley, and Zsa Zsa Gabor.
-They sold for $50 to $225 apiece when they were exhibited at the Bodley Gallery in New York in 1957.

-To attract attention to himself as an artist, Warhol printed books of his illustrations such as 25 Cats Name Sam and One Blue Pussy (1957), which he would distribute to people, in an attempt to generate work.
-He would often use his mother Julia Warhol's calligraphy to accompany his illustrations.

 Warhol habitually used the expedient of tracing photographs projected with an epidiascope.
 Using prints by Edward Wallowitch, the photographs would undergo a subtle transformation during Warhol's often cursory tracing of contours and hatching of shadows.
 Warhol used Wallowitch's photograph Young Man Smoking a Cigarette (c.
-1956) for a 1958 design for a book cover he submitted to Simon and Schuster for the Walter Ross pulp novel The Immortal, and later used others for his series of paintings.
+1956) to design for a book cover he submitted to Simon and Schuster for the Walter Ross pulp novel The Immortal, and later used others for his series of paintings.

-With the rapid expansion of the record industry, RCA Records hired Warhol to design album covers and promotional materials.
-Warhol was also working with high-end advertising clients such as Tiffany & Co. by the late 1950s.